Satellite Chasers: Divergent Adversarial Reinforcement Learning to Engage Intelligent Adversaries on Orbit: METHOD

 In order to emulate the nature of a spacecraft operating in an non-cooperative environment with limited sensing capabilities the evader is assumed to have omnidirectional sensing capabilities within a limited range (10m).
 Sensor data within this range is represented in a polar histogram which voxelizes the space within a fixed radius from the evader into a series of bins where each bin records the closest distance to any obstacle data point within said bin.
 The histogram is represented as a flattened $m\times m$ matrix $\boldsymbol{H}_f$ as shown in Figure \ref{fig:observation}.
 The state of the evader is then described by $\boldsymbol{H_f}$ and the current goal point relative to the evader spacecraft's current position $\boldsymbol{p}_e$ which are concatenated in evaders observation $\boldsymbol{s}_e$:

-Additionally, the action space for the evader is comprised of the thrusts in the $x, y, z$ directions:
+Additionally, the action space for the evader is comprised of thrusts in the $x, y, z$:

+The thrusts in any direction is limited to 0.15N.
 Due to the fact that the evader's observation $\boldsymbol{s}_e$ only provides the state of the environment within a short distance of its location, the environment is partially-observable, and thus the evader policy must learn a Partially Observable Markov Decision Process (POMDP) during training.